CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/resource-costing.md

 # Resource Costing

-Resource Costing is a function that evaluates a Resource's work during production.
-Combined with Item Costing (which holds materials costs), this option assesses the production based on a given Manufacturing Order.
+Resource Costing is a vital function in production management that calculates the cost of a Resource's work during the manufacturing process.
+When combined with Item Costing (which evaluates material costs), it provides a comprehensive assessment of production costs for a given Manufacturing Order.
+This enables organizations to monitor and optimize both fixed and variable costs effectively.

 :::danger
     Adding User Defined Fields to the Item Costing and Resource Costing form may cause errors and is not recommended.
 :::

-Please check the [Configuration](./configuration/overview.md) section before running the Costing functions.
+Before using the Costing functions, ensure all configurations are properly set up as described in the [Configuration](./configuration/overview.md) section.

 :::info Path
     Costing → Resource Costing